TeamBrightWork/bright-tube-demo/README.md

 ```

 ## Deploy the BrightWork API back-end
+If you don't alrady have an account, signup for you FREE API key here: http://brightwork.io.

 Edit the manifest.yaml in the ./bw-backend folder.
 Change the application name.

 Then using the BW CLI: